GameAnalytics/GA-SDK-IOS/README.md

 ---------
 <!--(CHANGELOG_TOP)-->
 **4.7.2**
-* Temporary removal of the health event until the new health event ingestion is ready (old version was unstable in rare cases)
+* Temporary removal of FPS tracking due to rare issues observed.
+FPS tracking will be reintroduced in the future once the cause is identified and fixed.

 **4.7.1**
 * fixed session number for the init event